DigitalSilo/digitalsilodocs/README.md

 }
 ```

-**Important note:** Please note that the response received from Gateway API is not the processing result of the submitted grains as signalR is responsible for communicating such results.
-Gateway APIs' responses only reflect the results of the operations within the context of Gateway only.
+**Important note:** Please note that the response received from Gateway API is not the processing result of the submitted grains as the Watchdog is responsible for communicating such results via signalR.
+Gateway APIs' responses only reflect the results of the operations within the context of Gateway.